FrendaWinter/Operating-System-Concepts/Exercises/Chapter_1.md

 ---

 #### 1.27 Identify several advantages and several disadvantages of open-source operating systems.
 Identify the types of people who would find each aspect to be an advantage or a disadvantage.

+open-source OS provide powerfull developing environment and free tools, suite for computer scienctist, programmer and technology lover

+But the common user maybe not be an advantage for open-source OS, they need friendly user interface app, some office app and file systems that easy to use.